 It is hard to match the sheer beauty and rustic charm of Napa Valley & the town of Sonoma.
 In addition to visiting renowned wineries, you can soar in a hot-air balloon, enjoy spa treatments, and dine, hike, bike, or sightsee to your heart’s content.

-Muir Woods & Stinson Beach.
+Muir Woods & Stinson Beach

 Wander through ancient groves of coastal redwoods at the Muir Woods National Monument.
 These impressive trees are between 800 and 1200 years old, and used to dominate the west coast.
 Afterwards, head to Stinson Beach, only 9 miles further north.
-Its white sand and oceanfront makes it one of the best swimming beaches in northern California.
+Its white sand and oceanfront makes it one of the best swimming beaches and surfing spots in northern California.

 Experience one of the great modern day ballparks located just over 1 mile from our hotel.
 The San Francisco Giants have recently won the World Series in 2010, 2012 and 2014.
 The park stands along the San Francisco Bay, a segment of which is named “McCovey Cove” in honor of the former Giants player Willie McCovey.
 The stadium seats 49,915 which includes 68 luxury suites, 5,200 club level seats and an additional 1,500 club seats behind home plate, and you can enjoy amazing views of the Bay from here, both night and day.